SisaSima/Ecological-Automation-of-Plant-Care/README.md

 ![image](https://github.com/user-attachments/assets/81b7bc2d-36eb-47d5-b9e9-e90b94dbf5d8)

  There is a place left for the battery and charging module.
 I personally filled the hole with memory foam and powered it directly with micro USB-B (connected to Raspberry pi Pico W).
 #### WARNING!
 UPPER HOLE FOR USB CABLE is too small.
-You can enlanre it in any 3D modeling program.
+You can enlarge it in any 3D modeling program.
 In case you are not able to do that, you can use a drill.